Rachelhu2710/Assignment1/README.md

 # PUMA Shoes Website
 This website is to let people be able to buy just shoes from PUMA.
-This website allows user to purchase and scroll PUMA shoes.
+It allows customers to purchase and scroll PUMA shoes.
+PUMA's website has a lot more variety while this website only consists of shoes to let customers who want to buy shoes can help minimize the trouble of filtering out to display only shoes.
+This website mainly eases customers from searching or filtering out things they do not want to see.
 ## wireframe
 - [Web](https://xd.adobe.com/view/e6412877-44b1-4afb-9239-cc6b6a545d89-b312/)
 - [Phone](https://xd.adobe.com/view/e117b908-6ddd-4011-9298-cdd1a80073ed-b444/)